 In its current form, products and services have different rates of GST.
 For example, the GST charged for eating at a restaurant is 5%, while the GST on services is capped at 18%.
 The law also states that for certain businesses, a GST registration is mandatory.
 Failing to comply with registering for a GST can attract huge penalties and fines under the GST.

 WHO NEEDS A GST REGISTRATION?

-Every business or corporation that are involved in the buying and selling and good of services have to register for GST.
+Every business or corporation that is involved in the buying and selling and good of services have to register for GST.
 It is mandatory for businesses whose turnover is more than Rs.
 20 lakhs annually to register for a GST.
-For the North East states, the prescribed amount is Rs.10 lakhs.
+For the North-East states, the prescribed amount is Rs.10 lakhs.